vtt278/Microcontroller_Systems/README.md

 This code was created in Arduino IDE, and was directly flashed onto the ESP32 from the IDE.
 I also may have had the help of AI in the creation of this code :)

+//----------------------------------------------------------------
+The Learning Farm ESP32 Node MCU IoT Data Collection (Data Receiver using ESP-NOW) notes:

+This system does not have any peripherals, and is only connected to a 5V power source to function.
+It uses The Learning Farm's local WiFi channel, and directly transmits all data it collects to a cloud network (adafruit IO) I used the ESP-NOW protocol to transmit data to this receiver ESP32 from the sender ESP32, which then transmits the collected data to Adafruit IO cloud
+It sends the data from a DHT22 sensor and 4 capacitive soil moisture sensors from the other ESP32 system

+This code was created in Arduino IDE, and was directly flashed onto the ESP32 from the IDE.